yonekuri/bf6-MultiObjectsTransform/README.md

 Specify the rotation axis with `axis` and the rotation angle in radians with `angle`.
 Specifying a positive value for `angle` performs a counterclockwise rotation relative to the axis, while specifying a negative value performs a clockwise rotation.<br>
 For example, when you specify `axis=mod.CreateVector(0,1,0), angle=Math.PI/3`, the object will spawn rotated 30 degrees from the default position around the y-axis.
+> ⚠️**Note**
-> ⚠️If you specify the zero vector `axis=mod.CreateVector(0,0,0)` for the rotation axis, a warning will appear in the console, and the object will spawn with rotation disabled.
+> If you specify the zero vector `axis=mod.CreateVector(0,0,0)` for the rotation axis, a warning will appear in the console, and the object will spawn with rotation disabled.

 <br>